renesas/patchtree/doc/dev/index.rst

 Each patchset source file is compared to the target source file of the same name, and the resulting diff is output in the clean patch.
 This means that the default behavior of files placed in the patchset is to add or replace any file in the target source tree.

-Because most of the time only small adjustments have to be made to the target sources, patchtree uses so-called :ref:`processors <processors>`.
+Because most of the time only small adjustments have to be made to the target sources, patchtree uses so-called processors.
 Every patchset source is first processed by 0 or more processors, which transform the input's content before it is compared to the target file's content.
-These have access to the global :any:`Context` instance, the target file's content, and the (possibly processed) input's content.
 This mechanism allows you to describe changes *semantically* so they can apply to multiple versions of-- or variations in the target.

-.. _processors:

 Processors
 ==========